RealPatternLab/experiments_in_conversation_Michael_Levin/ARCHITECTURE.md

 The Michael Levin Scientific Knowledge Base is a sophisticated multi-modal RAG system that processes scientific publications (PDFs), scientific videos, and conversations/working meetings into an interactive knowledge base.
 The system uses separate processing pipelines for different content types, with plans to evolve toward unified search capabilities while maintaining separation of concerns.

+**🔧 Data Standardization**: The system now implements shared data models and base classes to ensure consistency across all pipelines, reducing troubleshooting and improving maintainability.

 ## High-Level Architecture

 ```